Hide

 A school district is developing budgets for the upcoming school year and needs to know how much to allocate for transportation expenses, such as the cost of gas for taking kids home from school.
 Unfortunately, there is only one school van available for transportation.
 The school is taking information on the distance that the school van travels each day, in order to calculate the average cost of gas per day.
 You need to calculate that distance at the end of each day.

-The number of students taking the van varies day to day, but you can assume that there will be no more than 500 students who will need to be transported home per day, since there are at most 500 students in the district.
-When students get out of class, they congregate at the high school bus stop.
+When students get out of class, they congregate at the high school bus stop in a neat line.
 The bus driver takes on students in groups based on their families.
-So if a student is an only child, they are allowed on the bus whenever there is capacity; if the student is from a family of 5 children, then all 5 children must be present at the bus stop before they are allowed on the bus.
-This decreases the number of redundant stops that the bus must make, because families from one home all take the trip home together.
-The bus has a limit of 40 students that it can hold at one time, so groups of students can only be allowed on as long as the total number of students doesn’t surpass 40.
-You can assume that no family will have more than 40 students.
-When the bus no longer has the space to take on more groups of students without surpassing its capacity, it will leave on a trip and drop off its current students at home, before returning to the bus stop.
+So if a student is an only child, they are allowed on the bus whenever there is capacity; if the student is from a family of $5$ children, then all $5$ children must be present at the bus stop before they are allowed on the bus.
+This decreases the number of redundant stops that the bus must make.
+The bus driver may choose how many groups to take before departing.
+However, it is of course unable to have more students in it than it has capacity for.
+When the bus departs, it will visit the homes of the students to drop them off in the same order as they showed up in the queue.
+When the bus has dropped off all of the students, it returns to the bus stop for the next batch.
 Thus, the bus will have to make many trips, to many different locations, to transport all of the children home.

 Input